dhrubo55/personal-blog/content/services.md

 ---
-title: Hire Me
+title: Services
 url: "/services"
 hidemeta: true
 disableShare: true
-summary: Hire Somraj Saha for your professional needs.
-This section details his services, rates, skill sets & everything else you might want to know before hiring him.
+summary: This section details skill sets & everything else you might want to know.
+draft: true

 ---
 I've been fortunate enough to be able to work with some amazing folks over the past couple of years.
 And with their help, I garnered 3+ years of experience working on real business issues.
 And if you need an experienced helping hand as well, feel free to reach out to me!